ketlynmaiara/ketlynmaiara/README.md

-- 👋 Hi, I’m kets
+- 👋 Hi, I’m ketlyn
-- 👀 I’m interested in music
+- 👀 I’m interested in animais
-- 🌱 I’m currently learning  nada
+- 🌱 I’m currently learning  nothing
 -  - 📫 How to reach me andando
 <!---
 ketlynmaiara/ketlynmaiara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.